isomerpages/sndgo-corp/media-hub/press-releases/_posts/2021-08-31-post-smart-nation-scholarship-2021-welcomes-most-number-of-female-recipients-since-inception.md

 8\.
-Please refer to the full list of 14 scholars from the three agencies in Annex A  (PDF - 82KB).
+Please refer to the full list of 14 scholars from the three agencies in [Annex A](/files/press-releases/2021/annex-a-full-list-of-scholars-from-govtech-imda-and-csa.pdf)  (82KB).

 **JOINTLY ISSUED BY THE CYBER SECURITY AGENCY OF SINGAPORE, GOVERNMENT TECHNOLOGY AGENCY OF SINGAPORE, AND INFOCOMM MEDIA DEVELOPMENT AUTHORITY.**